kongware/scriptum/README.md

 scriptum consists of two components:

-* a type validator
+* a runtime type validator
 * a typed standard library

 Like Typescript scriptum enables a gradual typing experience in Javascript but with a radical different approach.
 While Typescript aims for the object oriented aspects of Javascript, scriptum embraces its functional capabilities.

-## Type Validator
+## Runtime Type Validator

 Usually the type system is designed first and afterwards the rest of the language.
-Doing it the other way around is a Sisyphean task as you can observe with Typescript. scriptum bypasses this problem by implementing only a part of a traditional type checker: It checks applications but not definitions, i.e. there is no automatic inference from terms to types but terms have to be explicitly annotated.
-Fortunately this does not mean that the developer has to annotate every single term.
-After all, the type validator operates at runtime and Javasscript allows the introspection of all sorts of values, except for functions.
-The latter have to be manually type annotated.
+Doing it the other way around is a Sisyphean task as you can observe with Typescript.

+scriptum bypasses this problem by implementing only a part of a traditional type checker: It checks applications but not definitions, i.e. there is no automatic inference from terms to types but terms have to be explicitly annotated.
+If type checking takes place at compile time this means that the developer would have to annotate every single term.
+For this reason types are validated at runtime, where the validator can rely on introspection.
+Javascript is able to introspect every value except for functions, so only the latter has to be manually type annotated.

-The type validator is based on the Hindley-Milner type systems extended by higher-kinded and higher-rank types and row polymorphism.
-Do not be scared by this type theory lingo.
-This introduction will explain each one of them in Layman's terms and with practical examples.
+The type validator is based on the Hindley-Milner type system extended by higher-kinded and higher-rank types and row polymorphism.
+Do not be scared by the type theory lingo.
+This introduction will explain each one of the concepts in Layman's terms and using practical examples.

 ## Standard Standard Library